SuperOfficeDocs/superoffice-docs/docs/api/netserver/bulk-operations/bulk-update/using-bulk-update.md

 ---
-# This basic template provides core metadata fields for Markdown articles on docs.superoffice.com.

-# Mandatory fields.
-title: using_bulk_update       # (Required) Very important for SEO.
-Intent in a unique string of 43-59 chars including spaces.
+title: Practical details - how to use BulkUpdate
+uid: using_bulk_update
-description: Practical details # (Required) Important for SEO.
-Recommended character length is 115-145 characters including spaces.
+description: Practical details
 author: Tony Yates
 so.date: 06.23.2017
 keywords:
-so.topic: howto             # article, howto, reference, concept, guide
+so.topic: howto

-# Optional fields.
-Don't forget to remove # if you need a field.
-so.envir: cloud           # cloud or onsite
+so.envir: cloud
-so.client: online               # online, web, win, pocket, or mobile
+so.client: online
 ---

 # Practical details - how to use BulkUpdate

-To use [Bulk Update][1], a user be assigned a role that contains the functional right *Can bulk update*, or *allow-bulk-edit*.
+To use [Bulk Update][1], a user must be assigned a role that contains the functional right *Can bulk update*, or *allow-bulk-edit*.
 By default, only the roles *User level 0* and *User level 1* are assigned this functional right.

 > [!CAUTION]
-> This is a powerful tool that can cause a lot of damage if used improperly, and therefore should only be giving to advanced users.
+> This is a powerful tool that can cause a lot of damage if used improperly, and therefore should only be given to advanced users.

 When a role is assigned the allow-bulk-update functional right, any member of that role will see the Bulk Update functionality in the SuperOffice client.
-The same is true to use the API, specifically for adding interests which requires the additional *allow-bulk-interest* functional right.
+The same is true to use the API, specifically for adding interests, which requires the additional *allow-bulk-interest* functional right.
 If the principal executing the code is not a member of that role, the field will not be available.

 When it comes to using the bulk update API, there are three aspects to its orchestration: